-A local connection through residence is not established in situations including, where the applicant is:
+A qualifying connection through residence is not established in situations including, where the applicant is:

-- in prison, a probation hospital or similar accommodation such as the Compass Project within Oxford; - detained in Oxford under the Mental Health Act; - living in temporary or supported accommodation that would normally be able to access the "Move-on" scheme within City, but whose only connection to Oxford is established through residence in such accommodation.
-This includes, but not exclusively, residents living in accommodation that forms part of the Homeless Pathway, Mental Health Pathway or the Sapling Project; - living in any other form of accommodation considered "temporary" in nature, including hospital accommodation and other forms of supported accommodation not normally able to access the "Move-on" scheme and emergency interim accommodation provided by an authority in fulfilment of a homeless duty.
+- In prison, a probation hospital or similar accommodation such as the Compass Project within Oxford; - Detained in Oxford under the Mental Health Act; - Living in temporary or supported accommodation, which would normally be able to access the "Move-on" scheme within City, but whose only connection to Oxford is established through residence in such accommodation.
+This includes, but not exclusively, residents living in accommodation that forms part of the Homeless Pathway, Mental Health Pathway or the Sapling Project; - Living in any other form of accommodation considered "temporary" in nature, including hospital accommodation and other forms of supported accommodation not normally able to access the "Move-on" scheme and emergency interim accommodation provided by an authority in fulfilment of a homeless duty.

-3.3 Who May Not Qualify for Inclusion on the Housing Register

-Where the behaviour of a housing applicant or a member of the applicant's household is unacceptable, or where the applicant has not demonstrated financial responsibility; the Council may not register the applicant or may remove them from the Housing Register.
-The Allocations Manager will normally exclude an applicant whose behaviour has been unacceptable.
+3.3 Who May Not Qualify for Inclusion on the Housing Register responsibility; the Council may not register the applicant or may remove them from the Housing Register.
+A member of the Allocations and Assessment Team will normally exclude an applicant whose behaviour has been unacceptable.
 Unacceptable behaviour includes rent arrears and anti-social behaviour.